the-carlisle-group/Provanto/README.md

 for each assertion, the first to compute a value, the subsequent one to test the value.
 For real examples, see the [tests for the Text2Date project](https://github.com/the-carlisle-group/Text2Date/tree/master/APLSource/Tests).

+## Test Result Codes
+A test should explicilty return a `0` for Passed.
+The framework provides a `1` for Failed, or a `2` for Broken.
+A test may explicilty return a `3` for Not Applicable, or or `4` for Disabled.

 ## Running the Tests
 The `Run` function takes a test namespace and executes the tests.
 The following is an example from the Text2Date project: